-- Gardening and Clare Growers - Recently an allotment site at The Colony, a site for undergraduate accommodation off Chesterton Lane, has been developed.
-If you would like to be involved in running the allotment, please contact the Clare Growers Association, who meet on Sunday's at 1pm (ld628@cam.ac.uk).
-If you are keen to set up a gardening scheme at your accommodation, please contact the current MCR Green Rep (mcr-green@cam.ac.uk) or the Head Gardener, Kate Hargreaves (kh527@clare.cam.uk).
-To keep updated with Clare Growers you can follow their Facebook or Instagram pages here: https://www.facebook.com/groups/1079601436102773 https://www.instagram.com/claregrowers/ - Green Cycle - The MCR has a space for new and old students to recycle items.
-It can be tempting to buy everything new for the year but do check out the Greencycle cupboards (Clare Court: wood-fronted doors to the left of the gates as you enter Clare Court, see picture below; St. Regis: Common Room) as there are often plenty of pots, pans, etc ready to be re-used.
-Similarly, at the end of the year, if you are returning home and no longer need household items, which are in good condition, and if there is still available space in the cupboards, please leave them in the cupboard for the following cohort.
-Please keep the cupboard tidy and please do not use it as a dumping ground for things that no longer work or that should be thrown out.
-To help avoid the build-up of endless clutter we're in the process of setting up a group where people can post what they'll leave in the cupboard, to help build awareness for what's in there and what people may need!
+- Gardening and Clare Growers - Gardening and Clare Growers: If you would like to be involved in running Clare's allotment, please contact the Clare Growers Association (ld628@cam.ac.uk).
+If you are keen to set up a gardening scheme at your accommodation, please contact the current MCR Green Rep (mcr-green@clare.cam.ac.uk) or the Head Gardener, Kate Hargreaves (kh527@clare.cam.uk).
+To keep updated with Clare Growers you can follow their facebook or instagram pages. - Green Cycle - The MCR has a space for new and old students to recycle items.
+It can be tempting to buy everything new for the year but do check out the Greencycle cupboards in Clare Court (see picture below) as there are often plenty of pots, pans, etc ready to be re-used!
 Students who do not live in Clare Court and would like to use the Clare Court Cupboard will need to ask the Porter at Memorial Court for a spare key to access the Court.
-Alternatively, you can contact the Green Rep. St. Regis should be accessible to all postgrad Clare students using their university card.
+Alternatively, you can contact the Green Rep. Please make sure to follow the following Greencycle Cupboard Comunity Rules: - Please update this spreadsheet if you add or remove anything from the cupboard - Please be mindful of what is already there.
+If there is a lot of a particular item, please don't add more. - Please be thoughtful with how you use the cupboard.
+Don't put perishable, broken, or unclean items into the cupboard. - Please sort your items into their designated spaces.
+Do not don't dump whole boxes into the cupboard, as it makes more work for someone else.

 - Recycling

-- It should always be possible to recycle paper, metals, glass, and most plastics in provided recycling bins; look out also for the new crisp packet recycling bins.
-Many of the CO-OPs and bigger food stores around Cambridge.
-If you see the need for a recycling bin anywhere in college, please email the MCR Green Officer (mcrgreen@clare.cam.ac.uk) or the accommodation office (accomodation@clare.cam.ac.uk)
+- When possible, please recycle paper, metals, glass, and most plastics in the recycling bins provided by College.
+Many Co-ops and bigger food stores around Cambridge accept soft plastics for recycling.
+If you see the need for a recycling bin anywhere in college, please email the MCR Green Officer (mcr-green@clare.cam.ac.uk) or the accommodation office (accomodation@clare.cam.ac.uk)

-You can find more information in the Clare Goes Green guide online!
+You can find much more information in the Clare Goes Green guide online!

 CITY AND COLLEGE MAPS

 CLARE COLLEGE - OLD COURT AND MEMORIAL COURT